-Onion powder: Adds a subtle sweetness and depth to the blend.
+Onion powder: Powdered onion that adds a subtle sweetness and depth.

-Dried oregano: Brings a slightly bitter, earthy flavor that complements the other spices.
+Dried oregano: A herb with a slightly bitter, earthy flavor often used in Mediterranean cooking.

 Technique Tip for Creole Seasoning